Reactive sulfur species

-Reactive sulfur species (RSS) are a family of sulfur-based chemical compounds that can oxidize and inhibit thiol-proteins and enzymes.
+Reactive sulfur species (RSS) are a family of sulfur-based chemical compounds often containing catenated sulfur chains and characterized by their intrinsic reactivity, especially with thiols.
 They are often formed by the oxidation of thiols and disulfides into higher oxidation states.
-Examples of RSS include persulfides, polysulfides and thiosulfate.
+While the term "reactive sulfur species" has not been rigorously defined, the following species are generally agreed to belong to this family: